kairichard/kairichardkoenig.de/content/about/work/hightext/software-eng.md

 link: https://ibusiness.de
 ---

 Rewrote a large portion of the web application at [ibusiness.de](https://ibusiness.de) so it would resemble a modern MVC app more closely.
-Then redid the Database- Abstraction-Layer, reimplemented all the affected controllers and wrote a new template parser.
+Then redid the Database-Abstraction-Layer, reimplemented all the affected controllers and wrote a new template parser.
 Designed and applied a way of organizing files inside the project by domains.
 This brought down development time and error rate significantly.

 **Tools:** BOIL, C, Javascript, CSS, HTML, SVN, jQuery